Heart Healthy Diet

 Make an appointment with a registered dietitian if your appetite remains poor, your wound is not healing properly, you are losing weight or do not understand your diet guidelines.
 To make an appointment with a registered dietitian in Preventive Cardiology call: 216.444.9353.

 For more information: See your Guide to Cardiac Surgery binder.
-If you have any questions or concerns, please call the Heart and Vascular Institute Post Discharge Phone Line at the number you were provided or your doctor’s office.
+If you have any questions or concerns, please call the Heart, Vascular & Thoracic Institute Post Discharge Phone Line at the number you were provided or your doctor’s office.

-This information is about care at Cleveland Clinic and may include instructions specific to Cleveland Clinic Heart and Vascular Institute patients only.
+This information is about care at Cleveland Clinic and may include instructions specific to Cleveland Clinic Heart, Vascular & Thoracic Institute patients only.
 Please consult your physician for information pertaining to your care.